HarpersDad/CSC308/README.md

 # CSC308

-This repo stores class work from CSC 308 at Eastern Kentucky University.
+This repo stores class work from CSC 308 MacOS and iOS development course at Eastern Kentucky University.